SeryiDev/task-manager/README.md

 - Delete assignments.
 - All project structure changed.
 - Core module implemented.
-- Person and Task components created using Inputs, Outputs and EventEmitters.
+- Person and Task components remodelated using Inputs, Outputs and EventEmitters.
 - Can't delete a person or task if it has an assignment.
+- Style changed
 # 🔧 Things to do
 - Implement Ion Skeleton Text
 - Implement Ion Reorder